tasdikrahman/tasdikrahman.me/about.md

 ## Present

+- Enabling scale as an Infrastructure Engineer @ [Razorpay](https://razorpay.com/) of [YCombinator Winter 2015](https://techcrunch.com/2015/03/24/y-combinator-demos/) Batch.
+We are considered the Stripe for India
-Google Summer of Code (GSoC 2017) intern for oVirt org under the Redhat umbrella.
+- Google Summer of Code (GSoC 2017) intern for oVirt org under the Redhat umbrella.
 You can know more about my GSoC [work here](https://summerofcode.withgoogle.com/projects/#6188534896525312).

 ## Formerly